develop-biology/language.development/README.md

     //the above statement is dense.
     //array size expands to array.size(), which gives the number of Surfaces in a Vesicle or Cellular Structure (and may be overriden).
     //the rest of the if condition expands to: array.size().<=(int).
-    //the Native Biology Code interpreter will check array.size() for an int conversion, which exists, and thus will call: array.size().int.<=(int).
+    //the Eons Language of Development interpreter will check array.size() for an int conversion, which exists, and thus will call: array.size().int.<=(int).
     //the if statement then reads ...int.<=(int).bool
-    //the if statement (i.e. condition ? {true case};) does not require the word "if" nor parenthasese and is terminated with a ";", just like every other expression.
+    //the if statement (i.e. condition ? {true case};) does not require the word 'if' nor parenthasese and is terminated with a ';', just like every other expression.
-    //because "break" is the last (and only) expression in the if execution block, it does not need to end with a ";".
+    //because 'break' is the last (and only) expression in the if execution Block, it does not need to end with a ';'.
-    //"break" ends the function, returning control to the caller.
+    //'break' ends the function, returning control to the caller.

     index = 0;
     (true) //while loop